agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.3

-     Makes Agda exit with a non-zero exit code if `--interaction` or `--interaction-json` are used and a type error is encountered.
+     Makes Agda exit with a non-zero exit code if :option:`--interaction` or :option:`--interaction-json` are used and a type error is encountered.
 The option also makes Agda exit with exit code 113 if Agda fails to parse a command.